August 21, 2018 / Educational

 When you are a beginner metalsmith, the design phase of jewelry making is a challenge.
 You may have an idea but you're not sure how to accurately put that on paper.
 As that wall breaks down, your designs will grow and develop.
 The next challenge will be with the metal as a material.
 You'll start to dream about geometrical shapes and folds, boxes and tubes.
 So, transforming ideas into three-dimensional jewelry will become your next challenge.
 Manipulating metal alloys for jewelry making can become a creative block if you don't understand the fundamentals of the structure including both the possibilities of the materials and the limitations.

-In this article, we will explore the physical properties of metal alloys for jewelry making.
+In this article, we will explore the physical properties of metals for jewelry making.
 We will start with an overview of the molecular structure of elemental metals because this has a direct impact on the properties you will experience in the studio.
 Then, we will discuss what happens when you mix two or more metal elements to create an alloy.
 Most metals we work within the jewelry studio are alloys.

 Metal Structures